Vampire vs Vampire

-Synopsis
+Plot

 Chinese exorcist One-Eyebrow Priest (Lam Ching-ying) leads a peaceful life with two disciples Ah Ho (Chin Siu-ho) and Ah Fong (David Lui) in a small town together with a mischievous miniature jiangshi.
 While finding new water sources one day, the priest encounters a European vampire in the nearby church who is aided by a dead countess.
 Although the priest manages to get rid of the countess, his Chinese exorcism fails on the European vampire.